mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Why introduce a knob for serverMonitoringMode?
 ''''''''''''''''''''''''''''''''''''''''''''''

-The serverMonitoringMode knob provides an workaround in cases where the polling protocol would be a better choice but the driver is not running on a FaaS platform.
+The serverMonitoringMode knob provides a workaround in cases where the polling protocol would be a better choice but the driver is not running on a FaaS platform.
 It also provides a workaround in case the FaaS detection logic becomes outdated or inaccurate.